algolia/instantsearch/docgen/src/guide/Styling_widgets.md

 ### Other bundlers

-Any other module bundler like Browserify can be used to load our CSS. `react-instantsearch` does not rely on any specific module bundler or module loader.
+Any other module bundler like Browserify can be used to load our CSS.
+React InstantSearch does not rely on any specific module bundler or module loader.

 <div class="guide-nav">